University bursaries and scholarships

 When searching for a scholarship or bursary, you'll need evidence and a plan.
-It's worth identifying all your potential criteria from your individual circumstances as well as the kind of scholarships you could be eligible for.
+It's worth identifying all potential criteria from your individual circumstances as well as the kind of scholarships you could be eligible for.
 Note down the information that might be useful for completing funding applications and make it easy to refer to, so you can complete applications quickly.

 Degree-based scholarships aren't just for STEM courses.
-Check whether you could get funding from a body that promotes a particular subject (sometimes referred to as learned societies).
+You may be able to get financial support from a body that promotes a particular subject (sometimes referred to as learned societies).

-Most funds are for postgraduate study, but some are available to undergraduate students.
-Funds may also be offered for vacation research, which will be useful if you're entering the final year of your degree.
+Most funds are for postgraduate study (including research studentships), but some are available to undergraduate students.
+Science students may find summer studentships to carry out research, which will be useful if you're entering the final year of your degree.

 Sponsorship or a scholarship related to a potential career

 You could get a company scholarship or sponsorship if you have the potential to become a good employee or want to enter a specific industry, often ones with skills shortages.
 In return, you’ll either work a placement or commit to working for the company after graduation.
 Financial support may also be available from professional trade bodies and livery companies or guilds (ancient trade bodies often named the 'Worshipful' company or society).

 Sponsorship from the UK Armed Forces

 All UK Armed Forces offer sponsorship schemes to students who've already passed a selection course before starting university.
 In return, you'll need to sign up for a period of service from which you can withdraw after three to seven years, depending on your degree.
 You may also get further training in your specific profession within the armed forces, from engineering to linguistics.

-If you don't complete your degree or leave before your three years are up, you may have to repay funds.
+If you don't complete your degree or leave before your 'return of service' is up, you may have to repay funds.
 For some Armed Forces bursary schemes, you must study at specified universities in the UK.

 Scholarship or funding for community work, music or sport

-There are awards for people who volunteer in green activities or do community work.
+You may also find awards for people who volunteer in green activities or do community work.
 Awards may fund expenses relating to the specific activity, rather than help with your living costs.
 There are also awards for people willing to do extra, such as learning in Welsh.

 There can be scholarships or grants based on where you live, where you were educated, your family income, and jobs your parents do (or if you're a mature student, jobs you've done).
 If you have a disability or health condition, are from a minority religion or ethnicity, or are the first from your family to go into higher education, it's worth checking if there's financial support for university based on any of these factors.
 There are also scholarships and bursaries for refugees and asylum seekers.

 Step 2: Plan where and how to look for other scholarships and bursaries

-This should be your first stop.
-Contact the university's student services department or students' union welfare office.
-University student money advisors may know of other funds suitable for your circumstances.
+This should be your first stop, as unis may list scholarships or grants in partnership with other funders.
+University student money advisors may also know of other funds suitable for your circumstances.
+Contact the uni’s student services department or Students' Union welfare office.

 The Scholarship Hub is a free online database of UK scholarships, grants and bursaries for UK or EU undergraduate and postgraduate students.
 A basic sign up lets you search and subscribe to a newsletter or alerts for new funding that match your profile.